-That's 3,750 tones - over the years the ship actually gained weight with things like the addition of a firing range on-board.
+That's 3,750 tones - over the years the ship actually gained weight with the addition of features including an on-board firing range!

 The "Jutland Grey" paint (as it became known as) used to return the ship to its original colour weighed 5 tonnes!